Degree-corrected distribution-free model for community detection in weighted networks: Experimental Results

 \texttt{Experiment 2[b]: Changing $m$.} Let $\rho=1$, and $m$ range in $\{1,2,\ldots,20\}$.
-In middle right panel of Figure \ref{EX}, we plot the error against $m$.
+In panel (d) of Figure \ref{EX}, we plot the error against $m$.
 For larger $m$, both two methods perform poorer, and this phenomenon occurs because $A(i,j)$ may take more integers as $m$ increases when $\mathcal{F}$ is Binomial distribution.
-The results also show that nDFA performs much better than DFA when considering variation of node degree.
+The results also show that nDFA performs much better than DFA when considering variation of node degree. \begin{remark} For visuality, we plot $A$ generated under DFM when $\mathcal{F}$ is Binomial distribution.
+Let $n=24,K=2$.
+Let $Z(i,1)=1$ for $1\leq i\leq 12$, $Z(i,2)=1$ for $13\leq i\leq24$.
+Let $m=5$, and $\Theta=0.7I$ (i.e., a DFM case).
+Set $P$ as

+For above setting, two different adjacency matrices are generated under DFM in Figure \ref{BinomialA} where we also report error rates for DFA and nDFA.
+Meanwhile, since $A$ and $Z$ are known here, one can run DFA and nDFA directly to $A$ in Figure \ref{BinomialA} with two communities to check the error rates of DFA and nDFA.
+Furthermore, we also plot adjacency matrices for Bernoulli distribution, Poisson distribution and Signed network.